rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 </div>

 Reflections of the silent man can be found here.
-Silent man is a mortal machine, which is imprecise, which then reduces to Geoffrey Hinton's latest idea of mortal computation. <br>
+Silent man is a mortal machine, which is imprecise, which then reduces to Geoffrey Hinton's latest idea of mortal computation.
+A really smart silent man. :-) <br>

 Geoffrey Hinton on mortal computation.